Aboodroidi/comp3011-fitness-api/README.md

 # COMP3011 Fitness API

-A RESTful **Workout Logging and Fitness Analytics API** built with **FastAPI** and **SQLite**.
+A RESTful **Workout Logging and Fitness Analytics API** built using **FastAPI** and **SQLite**.

-The API allows users to log workout sessions, manage workout history, and generate simple analytics such as workout streaks and weekly summaries.
+The system allows users to log workouts, track training history, explore a large dataset of gym exercises, and generate simple analytics such as workout streaks and weekly summaries.

+This project demonstrates core web services concepts including:

+- RESTful API design
+- database integration
+- automated testing
+- OpenAPI documentation
+- cloud deployment

+The API exposes endpoints for managing workout logs and searching a dataset of gym exercises with filtering and sorting capabilities.

 This project was developed for the **COMP3011 – Web Services and Web Data** module at the **University of Leeds**.